quickfeed/quickfeed/Installation.md

     Note:
         Other versions should work, but only tested with 18.03 and 17.05

-4. Install NodeJS (Only needed for development)
+4. Install NodeJS (Only needed for development/compiling, can be omitted for production)

     1. Install npm
     ```